 Perth’s Government House is not large by normal Vice Regal standards, but it gives an impression of spaciousness.
 It has 16 rooms on the ground floor and 25 on the first floor.

-In 1989 the government of the day commissioned a Conservation Plan for Government House which was completed by architect Mr Ron Bodycoat AM FRAIA in 1990, and led to a series of restoration and refurbishment projects in the House and Grounds.
-The Conservation Plan and Management Plan for the Gardens were completed by 1998 as an important part of the conservation strategyi.
+In 1989 the government of the day commissioned a Conservation Plan for Government House which was completed by architect Mr Ron Bodycoat AM FRAIA in 1990, and led to a series of restoration and refurbishment projects in the House and Grounds from 1990 to the present day.
+The Conservation Plan and Management Plan for the Gardens were completed by 1998 as an important part of the conservation strategy.

 i Ref: Historian, Dr Jeremy C Martens, 2010.